History of Las Vegas: Desegregation

 However, it took political action for racial desegregation to occur.
 In 1960, the NAACP threatened a protest of the city's casinos for their policies.
 A meeting among the NAACP, the mayor and local businessmen resulted in citywide casino desegregation, starting with the employees.
 Many whites were attritioned from positions and their jobs given to the black unions.
 Along with the rest of the country, Las Vegas experienced the struggle for civil rights.
 Activists like James B. McMillan, Grant Sawyer, Bob Bailey, and Charles Keller dragged Las Vegas to racial integration.

 Aside from seeing no business advantage to excluding non-white customers from casinos and clubs, the organized crime groups were composed of people of ethnicities (Jewish and Italian) that faced discrimination from WASP America and thus could understand the plight of blacks.
 This was also a driving force behind the integration advocated by ethnic performers such as Sinatra and Martin.

-Another big force for equality was Mayor Oran Gragson.
+Another big force for equality was Mayor Oran Gragson, who hired black workers and held meetings in West Las Vegas.
 Spurred into local politics by a vigilante ring of cops who repeatedly broke into his appliance store, he implemented infrastructure improvements for the minority neighborhoods in Las Vegas, backed the NAACP in its actions, and promoted black workers for jobs.
 He also championed the cause of the Paiute tribe that owned a small portion of Las Vegas.
 Gragson stopped the U.S. government from evicting the tribe and made infrastructure improvements for them.
 His work helped reverse the decrease of minority populations in Las Vegas.
+Elected in 1959, Gragson was the city's longest-serving mayor.
+He left office in 1975, after serving four terms.

 Local legislation kept up with the national legislation, and integration was finally established.
 The only violence came as a result of school integration, with violent riots and fights occurring in Clark High School when black gangs and youths began attacking the whites.
 Integration sparked white flight from the school district from 1965 to 1971.